-- Kinder Central Registration and Enrolment Scheme

-\$180,000 included in

-the 2022/23 Budget to

-implement a central

-registration and enrolment

-process for funded

-kindergarten.
-This is partfunded from a \$60,000 grant

-from the Department of

-Education and Training.
+• Kinder Central Registration and Enrolment Scheme - \$180,000 included in the 2022/23 Budget to implement a central registration and enrolment process for funded kindergarten.
+This is part-funded from a \$60,000 grant from the Department of Education and Training.

-- Albert Park Bowls Club

-Pavilion Upgrade \$310,000,

-commencing in 2022/23, to

-upgrade the women and

-girls changing rooms, toilets

-and office space.

-- JL Murphy Baseball Infield Reconstruction and Lighting - \$1,480,000 for the reconstruction of the baseball infield which is at the end of its life and new field lighting.
-This has been funded from the Sports Playing Field Renewal and Sports Field Lighting Expansion Programs.
+- Albert Park Bowls Club Pavilion Upgrade \$310,000, commencing in 2022/23, to upgrade the women and girls changing rooms, toilets and office space. - JL Murphy Baseball Infield Reconstruction \$380,000 for the reconstruction of the baseball infield which is at the end of its life.
+This has been funded from the Sports Playing Field Renewal Program.